For everyone who owns a home, there will be a point in their life, during their introductory period, where that deal will come to an end.

 Throughout your term, you may have gained a portion of unsecured debts against your name that have left the process of keeping up your payments a bit challenging.
 Though it can be risky, a popular choice amongst homeowners is to take out a debt consolidation remortgage in Leeds.

 This type of process will move all of your unsecured debts into one combined monthly mortgage payment.
-Whilst this gives you more disposable income per month, with less outgoings, it will extend your debt over your mortgage term, which will cost more overall.
+Whilst this gives you more disposable income per month, with fewer outgoings, it will extend your debt over your mortgage term, which will cost more overall.

 You should think carefully before securing other debts against your home.
 By adding your unsecured debts to your mortgage, which is secured on your home, you are potentially putting your home at risk if you cannot make the required repayments.